GLP-1 Dosage Calculator

 Is this tool medical advice?

-No. Every formula is labelled as a placeholder and the site exists for educational unit-conversion only.
+No. The site is for educational dose conversion and PK intuition only.
+Every formula is grounded in a citable source (FDA prescribing information, USP/ISO standards, or peer-reviewed pharmacokinetics references), but a cited formula speaks only to the mathematical claim - not to whether the calculator output is appropriate for any specific person.
 Always confirm any number with a licensed clinician and the actual product labelling for your medication.
 See the disclaimer for the full statement.